timeddilation/SQL-AHK-Script/README.md

 The short scipt includes thing I find personally useful, such as '8' => '*' because I use the shift key so infrequently, I fail to even type 'SELECT *'.

+Another example would be 'update' => '--UPDATE' because let's be honest, UPDATE statements are dangerous, comment those out until you're ready.

 Additionally, you can make your own keywords, such as I have.
 Or if you have that stupid long table name you're tired of typing everytime, you can make your own keyword.

 Such as: